Pink's Autonomy, Mastery and Purpose Framework

-Research on employee engagement suggests that people perform better when they are motivated.
+Research on employee engagement suggests that people perform better when they're motivated.
 But there's still widespread debate about whether traditional motivational strategies, like "stick and carrot," really work.

-So, in this article, we explore a model that casts away the idea of reward and punishment as motivational tools and, instead, focuses on what it takes to make people really care about what they do.
+So, in this article and video, we explore a model that casts away the idea of reward and punishment as motivational tools and, instead, focuses on what it takes to make people really care about what they do.

-In his 2009 book, "Drive," Daniel Pink sets out a new vision for workplace motivation, which he labels "Motivation 3.0."
-So called, he explains, because it's an upgrade from primitive survival ("Motivation 1.0") and from the culture of reward and punishment that we find in most businesses ("Motivation 2.0").
+In his book, "Drive," Daniel Pink sets out a new vision for workplace motivation, which he labels "Motivation 3.0."
+It's called this, he explains, because it's an upgrade from primitive survival ("Motivation 1.0") and from the culture of reward and punishment that we find in most businesses ("Motivation 2.0").

 Pink's theory is drawn from research undertaken by psychologists Harry Harlow and Edward Deci in 1971.
 They discovered that rewards can fail to improve people's engagement with tasks, and may even damage it.
 Another study was carried out by professors at MIT in 2017, and recorded similar findings.

-In contrast, intrinsic motivation, or "Type I" behavior (when people are self-motivated because they are given the freedom to do the work they enjoy), is increasingly common in modern workplaces, where routine work is often outsourced.
+In contrast, intrinsic motivation, or "Type I" behavior (when people are self-motivated because they're given the freedom to do the work they enjoy), is increasingly common in modern workplaces, where routine work is often outsourced.
 In these kinds of environments, innovation and creativity are key.
-So, it's essential that people are allowed to thrive by doing work that they are truly passionate about.
+So, it's essential that people are allowed to thrive by doing work that they're truly passionate about.